-David L. Lewis is a veteran New York City journalist with 30 years of experience in print and broadcast media.
-His feature-length documentary, The Pleasures of Being Out of Step, a profile of the legendary jazz writer, political columnist and civil libertarian Nat Hentoff, opens in theaters across the country in 2014.
-Lewis taught reporting, writing and multimedia at the City University of New York Graduate School of Journalism for six years.
-He was a producer and associate producer for correspondent Ed Bradley on 60 Minutes for five years before going independent in 2006.
-He was a staff writer for the New York Daily News and Gannett newspapers for 15 years, and has worked for ABC News, Time Warner cable television and various national magazines.
+Lewis has 35 years of experience in print and broadcast media.
+His feature-length documentary, The Pleasures of Being Out of Step, a profile of the legendary jazz writer, political columnist and civil libertarian Nat Hentoff, opened in theaters across the country in 2014.
+Prior to joining WNYC, Lewis taught reporting, writing and multimedia at the City University of New York Graduate School of Journalism for six years.
+He was a producer and associate producer for correspondent Ed Bradley on 60 Minutes for five years; a staff writer for the New York Daily News and Gannett newspapers for 15 years, and has worked for ABC News, Time Warner cable television and various national magazines.

 David L. Lewis appears in the following:

 George E. Norcross III runs a political operation considered the most powerful in the state.
 Now he owns a lot of the land on the Camden waterfront across from downtown Philadelphia.

 Syrian filmmaker Waad al-Kateab chronicles four years of living in Aleppo during wartime in the documentary dedicated to her daughter in its title — “For Sama.”

 The documentary “The Apollo” examines the history of Harlem’s famous theater and its efforts to stay vital in the 21st Century.

 Under investigation and at the center of a statewide controversey, George Norcross makes his case before a friendly New Jersey Senate committee.